 Here's the thing; there's almost always some kind of activity you can do that will benefit your situation.
 It's important to not be "too cool" for easier training while you're down and out.
 However light or easy it might feel compared to the training you're used to, anything is better than nothing and there’s a lot of stuff that you can continue to do that slows or reduces the diminishing of your baseline fitness during a break (think flexibility, range of motion, basic movement integrity work, etc).
 You can always alter a routine to work around an injury, but if you need more strict rest, you could use this as an opportunity to focus on stretching and flexibility.

 Beginner or low impact routines may be good options or you could even cut out physical activity entirely and work on mental fitness with meditation, if necessary.
 Be humble, and honest with yourself; what can you do without causing additional pain or discomfort?
 Do what you can, and be satisfied that you showed up.
-Even if the intensity is severely reduced for months at a time, you can make a much smoother reentry for yourself by doing the things that you are safely able to.
+Even if the intensity is severely reduced for months or years at a time, you can make a much smoother reentry for yourself by doing the things that you are safely able to.

 Body changes and the feeling of losing progress